thomassie/thomassie.github.io/_posts/2018-01-xx-jack-ma-and-wef.md

 **Which are the people we listen to?**
 Why do we assume that (economically) successful people are worth listening to?
-That is related to mainly two points: how people think about money, and skill these people have to get accumulate incredible amounts of money.
+That is related to mainly two points: how people think about money, and the skills these people have to get accumulate incredible amounts of money.